ionos-deploy-now/documentation/content/docs/github-action.md

 # GitHub Action

-If you look at your project repository into `.github/workflows/` you will find a generated `ionos-space.yml` file when using Deploy Now.
-You're welcome to change whatever fit your needs.
-But it should fairly obvious to keep any IONOS key as it is.
-Otherwise the workflow will probably fail.
-Furthermore ny IONOS key is unique to a project.
-Copying keys to other projects won't work.
+Once you have connected Deploy Now to your repository, you will notive that we have injected a `ionos-space.yml` file into `.github/workflows/`.
+This file defines how the GitHub action workflow is set up.
+You can make changes to this file to customize the workflow.
+However, you should try to avoid changed or deleting the IONOS key in it to ensure that the workflow runs correctly.
+IONOS keys are unique per project and are needed to conenct to IONOS infrastructure.

 ## Sample file